agustinmista/positron/README.md

   <h3>Create keyboard shortcuts for Home Assistant actions</h3>
 </div>

----

-Positron let's you associate global system shortcuts to requests to a [Home Assistant](https://www.home-assistant.io/) server.
-You can use this to toggle ligths, enable scenes, run scripts, read sensors, and pretty much anything Home Assistant supports!
+Positron lets you associate global system shortcuts to requests to a [Home Assistant](https://www.home-assistant.io/) server.
+You can use this to toggle lights, enable scenes, run scripts, read sensors, and pretty much anything Home Assistant supports!